 When is a cure less likely?
 A type of the disease called anaplastic thyroid cancer has a 5-year survival rate of only 7%, but it's very rare.

 Does screening help?
 There are no recommended screening tests for thyroid cancer.
 Most people find out they have a tumor when they (or a doctor) feel lumps or swelling in their neck.
 Sometimes a doctor spots the problem when you get an ultrasound for another reason.
 Definitely tell your doctor if you feel a lump in your neck or if you have any symptoms such as trouble breathing or swallowing.

 People alive 5 years after a diagnosis: 95.1%

 What makes the chances of recovery good?
 In its early stages (when the tumor hasn't spread to other body parts), doctors can cure this cancer with surgery to remove one or both testicles that have a tumor.
-If a man has only one testicle removed (which is the norm), the other will usually make enough hormones for him to have sex and father children.
+If men have only one testicle removed (which is the norm), the other will usually make enough hormones for them to have sex and father children.
 For later-stage cancers, surgery and radiation or chemotherapy often work well.
 Stem cell transplant is sometimes performed.Doctors credit the chemo drug cisplatin, introduced in the 1970s, with major boosts in survival rates for advanced testicular cancer.